Better process and results

 The participatory video process

-Following a five-minute video that shows the process of participatory video
+Following a six-minute video that shows the process of participatory video in South Sudan, completed in the fall of 2019

 Example of a participatory video

-Following a 10-minute video about a PV intervention, that evaluated the benefits of a social accountability process in health service delivery in Matehare, Ethiopia
+Following a 10-minute video about a PV intervention, that evaluated the role of crisis-affected people in resilience building in Majak Bai, South Sudan captured in the fall of 2019.

 If you are interested in this approach or training please consult our public training courses or please contact us for more specific information if you would like to apply participatory video at your project >>>> Contact